Compression Gear: A Comprehensive Look at the Pros and Cons

 What is Compression Gear?

-Compression gear, also known as compression clothing or compression garments, refers to a type of clothing specially designed to apply varying levels of pressure to different parts of the body.
-The garments are made from elastic materials that tightly fit around the muscles, skin, or joints they cover.
-They are commonly used in sports, fitness, and medical contexts.
+Compression gear, also called compression clothing or compression apparel, is a category of garments designed to apply specific pressure to your body.
+These pieces are made from tight, elastic materials that fit snugly around the muscles and joints they cover.
+You can find everything from socks and sleeves to shorts and full-body suits.

 Related Article: The Best Outdoor Workouts to Spice Up Your Training